henriquelaureano/henriquelaureano.github.io/papers/index.md

   United States: smoking risk association\
   D. P. de Andrade, C. M. Marques, D. C. R. Andrade, **H. A. Laureano**,
   L. Lenzi, C. S. Oliveira, B. C. Figueiredo\
-  Submitted to *International Journal of Environmental Research and Public Health*
+  Submitted to *Science of the Total Environment*

 <!-- + [2022]\ -->
   <!-- Increased risk of fractures caused by the use of proton pump -->